jordan-wei-taylor/genolearn/docs/usage/preprocess.md

 where the other parameters mentioned in ``preprocess sequence`` are automatically set according to the previous run of ``preprocess sequence``.
 Upon a successful execution, within the ``working directory`` the ``preprocess`` subdirectory now has the following tree

 .. code-block:: text
-    :emphasize-lines: 2, 3, 8
+    :emphasize-lines: 2, 3

     preprocess
+    ├── array   [more {identifier}.npz files]
     ├── combine.log
-    ├── dense   [more {identifier}.npz files]
     ├── features.txt.gz
     ├── info.json
     ├── meta.json
-    ├── preprocess.log
+    └── preprocess.log
-    └── sparse  [more {identifier}.npz files]

 Meta
 ====

 This command is only available once the user has executed the ``preprocess sequence`` command.
-This command defines the *train* and *test* datasets for later modelling purposes.
+This command defines the *train* and *validation* datasets for later modelling purposes.

 The user is prompted for parameters